zarfld/LinuxCnc_PokeysLibComp/docs/wiki/FAQ_Troubleshooting.md

 **A4**: Please refer to the [Contributing](../CONTRIBUTING.md) page for guidelines on how to contribute to the project and the Wiki.

+### Q5: What is the Canonical Device Interface (CDI)?

+**A5**: The Canonical Device Interface (CDI) is a standardized interface for interacting with PoKeys devices in the LinuxCnc_PokeysLibComp project.
+It provides a consistent and unified way to access and control various features of PoKeys devices, ensuring compatibility and ease of use.
+Refer to the [User Documentation](User_Documentation.md) section for detailed usage examples and configuration steps.

 ## Troubleshooting

 ### Issue 1: The PoKeys device is not detected by LinuxCNC.